 Individual Seals on Plate 1.54

 1. Seal of the Priory of St. John the Evangelist in the Castle of Pontefract: This is the common seal of the Cluniac Priory of St. John in Yorkshire and had been used since the twelfth century.
 It features the eagle of St. John the Evangelist with a scroll in its talons.
 According to both Birch and Ellis, the scroll featured an inscription, although neither was able to decipher it (Birch 1887, 1.3852; Ellis 1986, M687).
 Vertue did not include even a hint of an inscription in his engraving of the seal.
 The Minute Book makes no mention of the scroll or an inscription, only recording the eagle and legend (SAL Minute Book I.191).
-Vertue’s engraving likely was drawn from one of the impressions now in the National Archives and catalogued by Ellis, all of which are still attached to quitclaim documents (i.e., payment of rents) between the Priory of St. John (under the authority of the prior) and the de Lacy family, who had owned the castle and its lands since the Norman Conquest.
+Vertue’s engraving likely was drawn from one of the impressions now in the National Archives and catalogued by Ellis, all of which are still attached to quitclaim documents between the Priory of St. John (under the authority of the prior) and the de Lacy family, who had owned the castle and its lands since the Norman Conquest.
 Robert de Lacy founded the monastery in 1090.
 The earliest quitclaim in the National Archives is DL 25/45 from Prior Walter to Roger de Lacy in c.
 1219.
-It is sealed with a light green seal missing some of its legend and border and is attached with a parchment tag.
+It is sealed with an impression in light green wax missing some of its legend and border and is attached with a parchment tag.
 The same pointed-oval seal matrix was used on DL 25/65 and 66, both of which were from Prior Godfrey to Henry de Lacy and dated August 1283.
-It was not uncommon for a religious foundation to use the same matrix over many decades.
-Indeed, this common seal has an anonymous legend and thus could pass from prior to prior indefinitely.
+It was not uncommon for a religious foundation to use the same matrix over many decades (even centuries).
+Indeed, this common seal has a legend that only names the priory and thus could pass from prior to prior indefinitely.
 Vertue’s rendering of the eagle of St. John is both majestic and naturalistic, with special attention given to the feathered body, powerful talons, and expressive face.
 Indeed, it is the drawn realism of the face that reveals the image to be of the 1700s and not the 1200s.
 Importantly, all three versions of the common seal in the National Archives are countersealed with a small antique gem, which Vertue also included on Plate 1.54.

 8. Counterseal of Richard, Abbot of Selby: Both the label above this seal on Plate 1.54 and the minutes clearly record this seal as the counterseal of the seal of Richard, Abbot of Selby (SAL Minutes 190–91).
 Notably, Birch and Ellis have catalogue entries for all three of the above seals from the Abbey of Selby, but they provide no corresponding entry for this unusual counterseal.
 If the seal impressions that they were examining were countersealed, then they would have recorded the counterseals.
 It is clear that Abbot Richard’s personal seals in the National Archives attached to DL 27/214 and 27/215 do not have counterseals.
 Thus, Vertue must have based his engraving on a currently unknown or un-catalogued version of Abbot Richard’s personal seal.
 The versica seal features a small round portrait bust facing right.
 The small size and round shape of the bust are consistent with an antique gem.
 The figure has thick curly hair and a clean-shaven face.
 There are no specific iconographic elements that would enable further historical identification of the figure (i.e., a laurel wreath or diadem).
 The small round gem is framed by two fleurs-de-lis and the legend, both of which would have been elements of the medieval matrix.
 The fleurs-de-lis could reference the abbey’s first abbot, Benedict, a French monk from Auxerre who brought the relics of St. Germanus to England or, of course, St. Germanus himself.
+More generally, the bust could have been interpreted as Christ or even John the Baptist, whose head was a common motif on seals (Whatley 2012, 262-265).
 The Minute Book identifies the figure in the bust as a Roman emperor (SAL Minutes I.191).
 Of course, the legend imbues the ancient gem and thus the seal with Christian meaning: “In the beginning was the Word.”
 This legend is particularly intriguing in relation to the seal’s function as a means of authenticating written words, and the seal broadly conflates an ancient image of authority with a powerful Christian message.

 Campbell, John Lord.
 1845.
 The Lives of the Lord Chancellors and the Keepers of the Great Seal of England.
 Vol. I. London: John Murray.